 Churchfield Church School

 - KS3 History: A local history study.
 The development of Church, state and society in Medieval Britain 1066-1509, challenges for Britain, Europe and the wider world 1901 to the present day.
 A study of an aspect or theme in British history that consolidates and extends pupils’ chronological knowledge from before 1066

 - KS4 History: OCR Specification B 2c.
 Introduction to history around us

 Free self-led visits

-Find out about the people who lived and worked at Old Sarum using our on-site 'Hidden Now Heard' backpacks.
-These activity bags are for KS1-3.
-Each bag contains a character card, map, handling objects and activities for the following time periods:
+Find out about the people who lived and worked at Old Sarum using our range of free learning resources.
+Our 'Hidden Now Heard' activity backpacks contain character cards, maps, handling objects and activities for the following time periods: